Supercontinent Cycle

 Introduction

 At first glance, continents appear to be fixed features of our world.
 However, they move, drift, collide, and disintegrate in a gradual and magnificent pattern known as the Supercontinent Cycle throughout geological time.
 Over hundreds of millions of years, this cycle has repeatedly changed the surface of Earth, creating and dissolving enormous landmasses known as supercontinents.
+Similar to the ebb and flow of tides or the changing of the seasons, the creation and fragmentation of supercontinents are regular occurrences.
+It has a significant impact on tectonic activity, biodiversity, climate, resource distribution, and the ocean and land.
+In this article, we will discuss about the phenomenon of the supercontinent cycle.

 What is a supercontinent?

-There is a cycle of the process; it is not random.
+A supercontinent is a sizable landmass that is made up of most or all of the continental crust of Earth.
+The slow, unrelenting movement of the Earth’s lithosphere, caused by mantle convection, causes tectonic plates to converge, resulting in the formation of these continents.
+There is a cycle in the process; it is not random.
 Over geological time, continents frequently converge to form supercontinents, which separate and drift to different locations before re-occurring.
 We refer to this broad tectonic cycle as the Supercontinent Cycle.

 Timeline of supercontinents

-Driving forces behind the supercontinent cycle
+What are the driving forces behind the supercontinent cycle?

-Mantle convection
+Mantle convection:

-Slab pull and ridge push
+Slab pull and ridge push:

-Insulation and heat build-up
+Insulation and heat build-up:

 Once a supercontinent forms, it acts as an insulating blanket over the mantle, trapping heat below.
 Over millions of years, this heat buildup can cause upwelling plumes and continental rifting, ultimately tearing the landmass apart.